comparchitect/dvd2iso/README.md

 # dvd2iso
 Script for backing up DVDs to ISO files on a Linux/Mac.

-NOTE: this script should only be used to back up DVDs that you own and not to copy DVDs with copyrighted material that you do not own.
+NOTE: this script should only be used to back up DVDs that you own.
+DO not copy DVDs with copyrighted material that you do not own.

 # dependencies